Natalie Pike

-Natalie Sheila Hannah Pike (born 4 April 1983) is a British model and broadcaster, currently working as a presenter for Manchester City FC and BBC Radio Manchester.
+Natalie Sheila Hannah Pike (born 4 April 1983) is a British sports broadcaster, currently working as a presenter for Manchester City FC, BBC Radio 5 Live, TalkSport, DAZN and TNT.

 Early life

 Pike was born in Edinburgh, Scotland, and raised in Berwick-on-Tweed and Stockport in England.
 She attended Ladybrook Primary School until the age of 11, then went to Bramhall High School until the age of 16, and sat her A-levels at Aquinas Sixth Form College, in maths, communication studies and performing arts.
 Pike completed a degree in film and media studies at Manchester Met University in 2004.

 Career

 Modelling

-Pike won the (FHM magazine High Street Honeys modelling competition in 2004.
+Pike won the FHM magazine High Street Honeys modelling competition in 2004.
 She appeared on the front cover of FHM again in 2005 and 2007.

-She appeared on the cover of Zoo and Nuts magazines several times.
-She featured in FHM's list of the 100 Sexiest Women in 2005 (#26) and 2006 (#51).

 She was a hostess on the ITV1 game show The Price Is Right, presented by Joe Pasquale.

-In 2006, Pike released a single with the other FHM High Street Honeys called I Touch Myself.
-In the April 2007, UK edition of FHM, it was announced that readers of the magazine had voted Pike as their favourite ever Honey, and that she would go on to the Xbox 360 Global Challenge.
-As part of the challenge she flew to and from Japan, Australia, the United States, and Mexico within 360 hours.
-In each country, she and four other European Honeys competed in missions based on Xbox 360 games.
-Pike and the UK team won the overall competition.

 Pike appeared on the first season of the UK version of Beauty and the Geek, which aired on Channel 4 and E4.
 She was partnered with Mathematics student Jamie Sawyer, and they were eliminated after three episodes.